kevyJose/AVC-Project_ENGR101/README.md

 Objective for this week: **Core and Completion Code.**
 Tasks to complete this:
-1. - [x] Write the code to allow robot to complete core difficulty maze.
+1. - [x] Write the code to allow robot to complete CORE difficulty maze.
-2. - [x] Write the code to allow robot to complete completition difficulty maze.
+2. - [x] Write the code to allow robot to complete COMPLETION difficulty maze.
 3. - [x] TESTING: Check code completes maze consistently within given time - debug and fix to ensure this occurs.
 4. - [x] Ensure everyone is contributing as expected, following the plan and keeping contact/guiding team to keep within schedule.
 5. - [x] Maintain GitHub repository